Archive for Category: Sales management

 To motivate sales people, allow an incubation period

 “But they have just come from a training; why aren’t they performing?”
 A common lamentation among managers in an organization, upset as to why the newly trained, highly charged, novice salesman isn’t closing business.
-These managers are unaware that sales people need an incubation period.
-Selling is much akin to riding a bike.
-You can
+These managers are unaware that sales people (on recruitment and after training) need an incubation period.
+Selling is much akin to

 Read More